-Teaching is messy and learning so difficult to pinpoint, that teaching has to be responsive is my humble conclusion.
-Securing and holding (a nod to desirable difficulties and cognitive load) students attention, essential.
-From there on in, the list of potential variables that may / or may not influence a student learning quite probably inexorable.
+Teaching is messy and learning so difficult to pinpoint, that teaching has to be responsive, that is my humble conclusion.
+Securing, holding, not overloading (a nod to desirable difficulties and cognitive load) students attention, essential.
+From there on in, the list of potential variables that may / or may not influence a student learning is quite probably inexorable.
 Far too many to mention here.

 And so the phrase “best bets” appears to be emerging within our evidence informed and enthused conversation.
-Even that phrase, “best bet” may be a gamble given that expertise is specific to a domain, and to particular contexts, (challenging school, Grammar school, high prior attaining school, all-girls school).
+Even that phrase, “best bet,” may be a gamble itself, given that expertise is specific to a curriculum area, and to particular contexts, (challenging school, Grammar school, high prior attaining school, all-girls school).
 Expertise honed and developed over hundreds and thousands of hours, Berliner (2004).

 Despite my reservations, one variable that continues to prod at my thinking is the relationship between motivation and success.
-Or as I now understand it now, success-motivation-success.
+Or as I now understand find myself referring to it, success-motivation-success.
 I am siding on success being the driver.

 - the identified vocabulary